Koala633/hostbase/README.md

---> To enjoy hostbase-1.2 download the new folder hostbaseEN-1.1 and re-download the frenchpages (/etc folder)
+--> To enjoy hostbase-1.2 download the new folder hostbaseEN-1.1 and re-download the frenchpages place them to (/etc) folder

 CHANGELOG (28/01/2018):